edicsonm/Building-a-real-time-data-platform-on-AWS/Module-3_Contact_Centre_Data_Augmentation/README.md

 </details>

-## 6. Create a visualisation for CTR data in Kibana
+## 6. Creating Visualisation for CTR data in Kibana
 Now that the data is being sent to Elasticsearch, it's time to create a simple visualisation to gain insights into the collected data.

 #### High-Level Instructions